grzeimann/Panacea/README.md

 Unrectified Spectra: Unrectified, uncalibrated spectra for each fiber
 ```

-## Running the reductions yourself
+## Running the reductions yourself on TACC
 This section covers how to run your own reductions with modifications to achieve specific science objectives.

 ### Setting up your Python environment